omnistrate/ctl/mkdocs/docs/omnistrate-ctl_subscription.md

 ## omnistrate-ctl subscription

-Manage subscriptions for your service
+Manage Customer Subscriptions for your service

 ### Synopsis

-This command helps you manage subscriptions for your service.
+This command helps you manage customer subscriptions for your service.

 ```
 omnistrate-ctl subscription [operation] [flags]